 Melt snow blocks: This one's subtle, for pros.
 Say you have a model of a fort on a mountaintop.
 You would like to have the mountain be hollowed out.
 You would also like the fort to have an escape hole in the floor for any unattached printing sand inside it to be cleared out.
 By replacing part of the floor (or other area) of the fort with snow blocks, these blocks will be removed at the very end of all processing.
 So, the hollow operation can then hollow out the mountain below the fort, right up to the fort's floor.
 Then the "melt snow" operation makes a hole between the fort's interior and the mountain, allowing sand to be vacuumed out.

 There are also two debug print options available, both shown in examples above.
 The "show separate parts" option does just that: the largest object is made semi-transparent and smaller groups each given a unique color, so that you can see what pieces of the model are not connected.
 Either remove these smaller parts by kicking up the "delete floating objects" limit, or go into Minecraft itself and add blocks to attach them together.
 That said, separate parts are fine in a file if you know what you are doing: you could be making a chain of separate links, or could have a number of individual pieces (such as letters) you want to create in a single print run.
-Note: I've found this mode tends to crash the Deep View viewer if you export to VRML97.
-Exporting to OBJ seems to display fine.

 The "show welds" option shows what blocks were added by the various "connect parts" options.
 If you don't like where the welds are put, you can go into your Minecraft world and edit the model yourself.
 Key tip: you can run Mineways and play Minecraft at the same time.
 So, you can edit your world in Minecraft, then reload the world into Mineways.
 The selected area won't be cleared when you do so, so you can edit, reload, export, and view the model (in a separate viewer); lather, rinse, repeat.
 This is an efficient way to perfect any model you're working on.